whamcloud/Online-Help/docs/Install_Guide/guide.md

-For complete instructions on adding servers, assigning primary and failover servers, configuring PDUs or IPMI, and creating a Lustre file system, see the Intel® Manager for Lustre\* online Help.
+For complete instructions on adding servers, assigning primary and failover servers, configuring PDUs or IPMI, and creating a Lustre file system, see the Manager for Lustre\* online Help.

 **Note**: Installing Intel® EE for Lustre\* software automatically disables SELinux on all storage servers, because the Lustre file system